tswarmLCCC/COSC-2060---Optimization-Demos/SampleFiles.md

-This file shows the exact contents for the five CSV files required by the get_data_from_csvs function, formatted for easy viewing on GitHub.professors.csvProfessorName
+This file shows the exact contents for the five CSV files required by the get_data_from_csvs function, formatted for easy viewing on GitHub.

+professors.csv
+ProfessorName
 Prof_A
 Prof_B
 Prof_C
 Prof_D
 Prof_E

-courses.csvCourseName
+courses.csv

+CourseName
 Intro_to_AI
 Advanced_Algorithms
 Databases